James Quintiere

-James G. Quintiere is an American mechanical engineer known for his work on fire protection engineering and fire safety.
-He is professor emeritus in the Department of Fire Protection Engineering at the University of Maryland's A. James Clark School of Engineering.
-A noted expert on arson, he has testified in criminal trials regarding the causes of certain fires, such as the one that occurred in the Waco siege and killed over 80 people.
-He has also studied the causes of the collapse of the World Trade Center, concluding that it was probably caused by faulty fireproofing.
+James G. Quintiere was an American mechanical engineer known for his work on fire protection engineering and fire safety.
+He was professor emeritus in the Department of Fire Protection Engineering at the University of Maryland's A. James Clark School of Engineering.
+A noted expert on arson, he testified in criminal trials regarding the causes of certain fires, such as the one that occurred in the Waco siege and killed over 80 people.
+He also studied the causes of the collapse of the World Trade Center, concluding that it was probably caused by faulty fireproofing.
+He died on December 12, 2024.

 Career

 Quintiere's career in fire safety began in 1971, when he joined the National Institute of Science and Technology (NIST).
 He left the NIST in 1989, where he was the Chief of the Fire Science and Engineering Division, to become a professor at the University of Maryland.
 He was named the John L. Bryan Chair in Fire Protection Engineering at the University of Maryland in 1999.